ni/slsc-capability-explorer/README.md

 ## Installing the JSONtext Library

 The SLSC Caps Explorer requires the JSONtext library.
-You can install the [JSONtext library](https://lavag.org/files/file/294-jsontext/?do=download&csrfKey=562fb0ed657f09b529d2c8ee73b802b4) and add the `JDP Science Common Utilities` folder to your project or the `<vi.lib>/JDP Science` directory.
+You can refer to [http://sine.ni.com/nips/cds/view/p/lang/en/nid/216651](http://sine.ni.com/nips/cds/view/p/lang/en/nid/216651) to download and install the JSONtext library.
+NI recommends that you download and install the JSONtext library through VIPM.

 ## Opening a JSON File